polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/tab/README.md

 ![alt tag](screenshots/ajax-tabcontrol-widget-example-screenshot.png)

-As you switch the tab in the above TabControl widget, the tabview you switch to,becomes visible.
+As you switch the tab in the above TabControl widget, the tabview you switch to, becomes visible.
 Each node beneath the *[_items]* collection, becomes one _"TabView"_.
-Each item inside of your *[_items]* collection, is expected to have its own set of *[widgets]* again.
+Each item inside of your *[_items]* collection, is expected to have its own set of *[widgets]*.
 You can really put any widget you wish into these, including complex widgets.

 The TabControl has the following arguments.